Streptococcus: Molecular taxonomy and phylogenetics

+Medical taxonomy

-Species of streptococci are classified based on their hemolytic properties.
+In clinical microbiology, species of streptococci are classified by phenotype using fast and simple biochemical tests.
+The first step is to test for hemolytic properties.
 Alpha-hemolytic species cause oxidization of iron in hemoglobin molecules within red blood cells, giving it a greenish color on blood agar.
 Beta-hemolytic species cause complete rupture of red blood cells.
 On blood agar, this appears as wide areas clear of blood cells surrounding bacterial colonies.
 Gamma-hemolytic species cause no hemolysis.

 Beta-hemolytic streptococci are further classified by Lancefield grouping, a serotype classification (that is, describing specific carbohydrates present on the bacterial cell wall).
 The 21 described serotypes are named Lancefield groups A to W (excluding E, I and J).
 This system of classification was developed by Rebecca Lancefield, a scientist at Rockefeller University.

 In the medical setting, the most important groups are the alpha-hemolytic streptococci S. pneumoniae and Streptococcus viridans groups, and the beta-hemolytic streptococci of Lancefield groups A and B (also known as "group A strep" and "group B strep").